nabeel-oz/qlik-py-tools/docs/Keras.md

    - `PyTools.Keras_Set_Layers(model_name, sort_order, layer_type, args, kwargs)`
 7. Fit the model using the training data
    - `PyTools.sklearn_Fit(model_name, n_features)`
 8. Calculate metrics on test data.
-In contrast to standard models, it is recommended to do this separate from training.
+In contrast to standard scikit-learn models, it is recommended to do this separate from training.
    - `PyTools.sklearn_Calculate_Metrics_Sequence(model_name, key, n_features)`
    - `PyTools.sklearn_Get_Confusion_Matrix(model_name)` _(Only applicable for classifiers)_
-9. Get training loss (error) per epoch for the model.
+9. Get loss (error) per training epoch for the model.
 Plotting this data on a line chart gives an idea of how well the model is learning from the given data.
     - `PyTools.Keras_Get_History(model_name)`
 10. Get predictions from an existing model.
       - `PyTools.sklearn_Predict_Sequence(model_name, key, n_features)` _(For use in chart expressions)_